peterberr/peterberr.github.io/_pages/publications.md

 permalink: /publications/
 author_profile: true
 ---
+An up to date list of all publications can be found on my [Google Scholar](https://scholar.google.com/citations?user=PUMnjmMAAAAJ&hl=en)

 ## Featured publications

 **Decarbonization pathways for the residential sector in the United States, 2020-2060** (2022) *Nature Climate Change*, with Eric J.H.
 Wilson, Janet L. Reyna, Anthony D. Fontanini & Edgar G. Hertwich